m-mdy-m/algorithms-data-structures/10.Data_Structures/Array/README.md

 ![](./Row_and_column_major_order.svg)

 In systems which use processor cache or virtual memory, scanning an array is much faster if successive elements are stored in consecutive positions in memory, rather than sparsely scattered.
 This is known as spatial locality, which is a type of locality of reference.
 Many algorithms that use multidimensional arrays will scan them in a predictable order.
 A programmer (or a sophisticated compiler) may use this information to choose between row- or column-major layout for each array.
 For example, when computing the product A·B of two matrices, it would be best to have A stored in row-major order, and B in column-major order.

+### Resizing
+Static arrays have a size that is fixed when they are created and consequently do not allow elements to be inserted or removed.
+However, by allocating a new array and copying the contents of the old array to it, it is possible to effectively implement a dynamic version of an array; see dynamic array.
+If this operation is done infrequently, insertions at the end of the array require only amortized constant time.

+Some array data structures do not reallocate storage, but do store a count of the number of elements of the array in use, called the count or size.
+This effectively makes the array a dynamic array with a fixed maximum size or capacity; Pascal strings are examples of this.

+### Non-linear formulas
+More complicated (non-linear) formulas are occasionally used.
+For a compact two-dimensional triangular array, for instance, the addressing formula is a polynomial of degree 2.